picasso/zu-translate/README.md

 ## Public methods

-In order to take advantage of the switching language implemented in this plugin, plugins and themes can add their custom blocks using these functions:
+In order to take advantage of the Gutenberg support implemented in this plugin, plugins and themes can add their custom blocks using the public methods:

 + __zutrans_is_multilang()__
 + __zutrans_register_translated_blocks(`$blocks`)__